Working Toward Retirement Goals With IRAs

 It can be a confusing decision to make.
 Here are some things to think about:

-- The difference in fees and expenses between the employer plan and IRA
+- The difference in fees and expenses between the QRP and IRA

 - When penalty-free distributions are available

 - Your need for help making investment decisions and other services offered